-Did you know that while you are busy sleeping, your bedroom is having a big impact on your body, mind and spirit?
+Did you know that while you’re busy sleeping, your bedroom is having a big impact on your whole being?

-Sleep is meant to be a restorative time for your body and mind to relax deeply and recharge your batteries.
-Your bedroom is the most important room in the house because we spend a huge part of our life sleeping.
+Sleep is meant to be a restorative time for our body and mind to relax deeply and recharge our batteries.
+Your bedroom is the most important room in the house according to Feng Shui because we spend a huge part of our life sleeping.
+The bedroom affects our health, our sleep, our intimate relationships and our peace of mind.
 The crucial features to consider are the position of your bed, what you keep in your bedroom and the bed itself.

 Keep your bed out of the pathway of the door